 When applying to colleges and universities, dually enrolled students should submit the college transcript with all other required documents.

-Tuition and fees vary, depending on the number of credit hours you take.
-Students attending MCPS are eligible for a reduced rate during the fall, winter and spring terms.
-MC Financial Assistance (in the form of a High School Grant) is also available for all Maryland residents with demonstrated need.
+MC Financial Assistance (in the form of an MC High School Grant) may also be available for summer session courses.
 This assistance may cover the cost of tuition, fees and required textbooks depending on financial status, secondary school status and availability of funds.
 Students MUST apply through MC in order to obtain the High School Grant.

 DEPAs please see instructions HERE.